Dahuiza/DrunkDriving-TrafficDecline-RiskAnalysis/README.md

 # DrunkDriving-TrafficDecline-RiskAnalysis
-This repository contains code and analysis for the paper: "Traffic decline cannot offset the risk of relaxed drunk driving enforcement in Chinese cities".
+This repository contains code and analysis for the paper: "Traffic reduction failed to decrease drunk driving crashes under weak law enforcement".